All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

-Dulaglutide combines GLP-1 receptor activation with an innovative auto-injector design that requires no manual injection technique.
+Dulaglutide combines GLP-1 receptor activation with an new auto-injector design that requires no manual injection technique.
 The medication is linked to an immunoglobulin Fc fragment, extending its half-life to approximately 5 days and enabling weekly administration.

 Clinical data chart - Best Glp1 Diabetes